 Once your dog has the idea, stand just a foot or 2 away from the object, and give your cue to ‘go around,’ still making the sweeping, pointing gesture you used to lure them.
 Move forward to remind them what to do if they look puzzled or fail to make it the whole way around.
 Dogs will often spin around in a circle as they think it through, it is so cute, they spin when they can’t quite get ‘roll over’ too, it’s almost as if the brain is thinking ‘go in a circle’ but they don’t quite know which kind of circle to make.

 Teach your dog to ‘go around’ your own body too, It’s a great way to reposition them for another frisbee throw or another ‘go around!’
 This move looks a lot like the ‘finish’ heeling command.
-Flip your wrist from your dog’s nose toward your back, and catch their attention on the other side by holding a treat behind your back in your other hand.
+Flip your wrist from your dog’s nose toward your back, and catch their attention on the other side by holding a treat behind your knees in your other hand.
 I trained my dog to ‘go around’ objects and my body clockwise, and made sure he understood that concept perfectly before teaching him to go counterclockwise.
+This skill can also be used to create a personal space bubble around yourself in crowds.

 Here’s a fun way to take this trick to the next level: Try having them ‘go around’ your kids, your other dog or another pet animal.
 It’s easiest to work with an animal that will sit still at first.
 You can also work with an exercise ball, and practice moving it around for a dynamic ‘go around,’ that imitates sheep herding moves quite nicely in your own back yard!

-Have fun with this trick, and let me know the next time your dog is stuck how you helped them out of the jam with your cue to ‘go around!’
+Have fun with this trick, and the next time your dog is stuck, let me know how you helped them out of the jam with your cue to ‘go around!’